 Some of the best pieces of modern technology employ the use of multilayer PCBs.
-These PCBs include intricate layers that each have their own circuit pathways.
-They are laminated together to be put into a variety of complex technology such as smartphones, televisions, wearable technology, and even some medical equipment.
+These PCBs include intricate layers that each have their circuit pathways.
+They are laminated together to be put into a variety of complex technologies such as smartphones, televisions, wearable technology, and even some medical equipment.

-If you’re looking to create a multilayer PCB for the first time, there are a number of things you should consider before you get started.
+If you’re looking to create a multilayer PCB for the first time, there are some things you should consider before you get started.
 In this article, you’re going to learn five tips for creating the best multilayer PCB for your design and purposes.

 1: USE SOFTWARE TO DETERMINE LAYOUTS

-Multilayer PCBs will have a number of circuits that will send energy currents throughout the board to perform functions for the technology it is inside of.
+Multilayer PCBs will have several circuits that will send energy currents throughout the board to perform functions for the technology it is inside of.
 A lot of energy means a lot of heat!
 This can cause a variety of issues if not handled correctly in the design process.

 2: CHOOSE THE RIGHT BOARD SIZE